 Don’t have time for anything?
 Tasks pile up like a snowball?
 Everything falls out of hand?
 Well, you need to develop time management and prioritization skills.
-To make sure this doesn’t become a new overwhelming task, we’ve prepared an article that has all the essentials.
+To make sure this doesn’t become a new overwhelming task, we’ve prepared an article that has all the powerful idea essentials.

 The basic idea that 99% of books, articles, videos, movies, insights, courses, and advice on time management boils down to.

 “Plan your time and analyze the execution of your plan.
 Daily, weekly and monthly.
 Sort things into urgent/not too urgent and important/not too important.
 Act on these priorities.
 Be realistic, get rid of unnecessary things, say no, reward yourself for successes.”